DrDecagon/tlsm/README.md

 Fan Installation
 --------------------------------------
 * Connect 4 pin fans similar to the image below.  (make sure to move the blue wire to pin 32 or modify this script to pwm_a)
-* Run sudo ./setup.sh to configure and enable the GPIO pins and autostart fan-ctl.sh at startup.
+* Run ./setup.sh to configure and enable the GPIO pins and autostart fan-ctl.sh at startup.
 For more info, see the [manufacturers instructions](https://hub.libre.computer/t/how-to-read-and-control-pwm-fan-speed-on-aml-s905x-cc/541)

 ![Reference pinout on pin 35](https://hub.libre.computer/uploads/db1613/original/2X/c/c8d7387f5f0af578b266ec8915fb52f3f289ced3.jpeg "Le Potato reference pinout")